muzeyyenalan/Devops-Github/hands-on/ECR/ecr-02a-jenkins-pipeline-to-deploy-docker-images-on-ECR-to-ECS-cluster/README.md

 git commit -m 'added Jenkinsfile' git push
 ```
-- Explain, why did we get `Error: Cannot perform an interactive login from a non TTY deviceAdd` error and add the following line into ```environment``` section in the Jenkins file.
+- Explain, why we got `Error: Cannot perform an interactive login from a non TTY deviceAdd` error and add the following line into ```environment``` section in the Jenkins file.

 ```text
 PATH="/usr/local/bin/:${env.PATH}"
 ```

-### Step-3: Jenkins Build Process

-- Go to the Jenkins project page and click `Build Now`.The job has to be executed manually one time in order for the push trigger and the git repo to be registered.

-### Step-4: Make change to trigger Jenkins
+### Step-3: Make change to trigger Jenkins

 - Now, to trigger an automated build on Jenkins Server, we need to change code in the repo.
 For example, in the `src/static/js/app.js` file, update line 56 of `<p className="text-center">No items yet!
 Add one above!</p>` with following new text.